On the Energy Self-Sustainability of IoT via Distributed Compressed Sensing: Experimental Results

 \section{Experimental Results}

-We now illustrate the potential of the approach both with synthetic data as well as with real data collected by a well-established WSN deployment~\cite{intellabWSN}.
+We now illustrate the potential of the approach both with synthetic data as well as with real dataset~\cite{intellabWSN}.
 We retain the previous synthetic EH model in both instances.
-We compare our DCS approach against CS as well as a state-of-the-art distributed source coding (DSC) system \cite{deligiannis2014maximum,1328091}.
+We compare our DCS approach against CS as well as the DSC system~\cite{deligiannis2014maximum}.